markandgo/simple-transform/readme.md

 ## Transformations

 ---
 All transformation functions return a table `T` that stores the affine transformation matrix.
-The table `T` can be called as a function to transform a given point (x,y).
+The table `T` can be called as a function to transform a given point (x,y):

+`x',y' = T(x,y)`

 Return a table that stores the translation transformation.

 `T = a.trans(dx,dy)`